d3fenderz/windows_security/README.md

 There are several ways:

-* backup entries regularly
+* backup entries regularly (e.g., manual backups, scheduled tasks, regshot)
-* monitor registry editing
+* monitor registry editing (again, regshot can help you compare 2 snapshots, for example, with the "compare" button)
 * whitelist allowed software
-* restrict access to the editor
+* restrict access to the editor (e.g., using a registry entry or a group policy)
 * define local group policies to lock keys
 * program `reg query` commands to reset keys on startup
 * stop using software like ccleaner that can mess up everything (it allows the user to delete keys)